opensearch-project/documentation-website/_ingest-pipelines/processors/dot-expander.md

 ## Field name conflicts

-If there already exists a field with the same path as the path where the `dot_expander` processor should expand the value, the processor merges the two values into an array.
+If a field already exists that has the same path as the path where the `dot_expander` processor should expand the value, the processor merges the two values into an array.

 Consider the following pipeline that expands the field `user.name`: